 To rehabilitate the bar racks and supporting steel beams from corrosion and structural deficiencies.

-To rehabilitate existing sewer lines that are deteriorating or inadequately sized.
+To rehabilitate existing sewer lines deteriorating or inadequately sized.

 Construction includes the replacement of approximately 3,100 linear feet of 6-inch sewer pipe and 250 linear feet of 8-inch sewer pipe throughout the City along: